gavinmcfarland/typolize/README.md

 }
 ```

-Adjust to different fonts by setting `--cap-height`.
+Adjust to different fonts by setting the `--cap-height` which is a percentage of the font-size.

 ```css
 :root {